Timmotal/Petsu_Store/README.md

 Ecommerce

+# Getting Started with Create React App

-is project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).